chrisguest75/shell_examples/36_git/sections/REBASING_FUN.md

 To test a pipeline change with multiple different sources.
 You may want to switch the base from master/main to features.

+### Why rebasing?

+You might consider using Git rebase in the following situations:

+Cleaner Commit History: Rebasing can be used to clean up your branch history by aggregating related changes into fewer commits and removing unneeded commits.
+This makes it easier to understand the evolution of your code and reduces clutter in your branch history.

+Avoiding Merge Commits: Rebasing can be used to avoid the creation of unnecessary merge commits in your branch history.
+Instead of merging, you can reapply your branch changes on top of the target branch, resulting in a cleaner, linear history.

+Keeping Your Branch Up-to-Date: Rebasing can be used to keep your branch up-to-date with the target branch by reapplying your branch changes on top of the latest changes in the target branch.
+This makes it easier to merge your branch later on, as there are fewer conflicts to resolve.

+Isolation of Changes: Rebasing can be used to isolate your branch changes from the target branch, making it easier to identify and test your changes independently from other changes in the target branch.

+Note that rebasing can be a complex operation, and it can also result in conflicts if the target branch has changed since your branch was created.
+Therefore, it is important to understand the implications of rebasing and to use it with caution, especially in collaboration with other developers.
+It's a good idea to back up your branch before rebasing, and to communicate with your team before and after the rebase to minimize potential conflicts.

 ## Create repo

 ```sh